1200×628

-Resize any image to exactly 1200x628 pixels in your browser.
-This is the standard Open Graph size used by Facebook, LinkedIn, X and Reddit when generating link preview cards.
+Resize any image to exactly 1200×628 pixels.
+The standard Open Graph size used by Facebook, LinkedIn, X and Reddit for link preview cards.

 W